plenigo/plenigo.github.io/pages/plugins/sixcms/sixcms.md

 ---
 layout: default
-title: plenigo SixCMS plugin
+title: Frisbii Media SixCMS plugin
 permalink: /plugins/sixcms
 ---

-# plenigo SixCMS plugin
+# Frisbii Media SixCMS plugin

-plenigo offers a plugin for the SixCMS to integrate and enable plenigo out-of-the-box.
-The plugin uses the plenigo [PHP-SDK](/sdks/php).
+Frisbii Media offers a plugin for the SixCMS to integrate and enable Frisbii Media out-of-the-box.
+The plugin uses the Frisbii Media [PHP-SDK](/sdks/php).
-This way all the functionality that is available in the plenigo PHP-SDK can also be added manually.
+This way all the functionality that is available in the Frisbii Media PHP-SDK can also be added manually.

 ## Installation

-The plenigo SixCMS plugin is a standardised SixCMS system and can be installed as such.
+The Frisbii Media SixCMS plugin is a standardised SixCMS system and can be installed as such.

 ## How does the plugin works?